kamailio/kamcli/README.md

 Extra PIP Packages (install via pip3):

   * _extra packages requied by kamcli (part of OS or  virtual environment)_
-    * mysql-python (optional - needed if you want to connect to MySQL database)
+    * mysqlclient (optional - needed if you want to connect to MySQL database)

 #### Install Virtual Environment